 Speaking To Engage And Influence

-Recent research has revealed that just one week after a presentation, people tend to retain a mere 10% of the information presented.
-Given this relatively low retention rate, it becomes all the more imperative for us to master the art of engaging our audience, ensuring that our message has the greatest possible impact.
+Recent research has revealed that just one week after a presentation, people tend to retain a mere 10% of the information.

 leadership communication skillsOur CEO and Founder, Jessica Chen, recently hosted a Soulcast Media | LIVE event on LinkedIn, where she interviewed Chairman at Citibank South Asia, Lung-Nien Lee.
 They shared tips and personal stories about speaking to engage and influence.